You Found Me (The Boys episode): Reception

 "You Found Me" received positive reviews from critics.
 Brian Tallerico from Vulture gave the episode 4 stars out of 5, where he complimented the episode for its direction and cliffhanger ending, expressing the potential for the second season of the series to be a different one that could fully solve several questions that the first season left, and hoped that the series could be successful enough to become a hit.
 Randy Dankievitch from Tilt Magazine praised the episode for the character development and called it the setup for the second season.
 However, he also deemed that the episode suffered from being superficial and didn't answer many of the questions that the previous episodes left, expecting them to be solved in the second season, for which he stated that the episode "offers a glimpse of something more, a series with some engaging deconstructions of testosterone-fueled superhero culture, beyond a superficial, edgelordish application of these ideas that feels more enamored than critical (something its source material suffers from throughout its lengthy run)."
 Darryl Jasper from ScienceFiction.com praised the episode for its ending, which he deemed to be satisfactory with the face-off between Homelander and Butcher, to which he commented that the episode "finally gives viewers that face-off that just so happens to be the highlight of Season One.
-Attaching explosives to Madelyn, Butcher awaits Homelander’s arrival, knowing that, even if he can’t kill the Supe, he can hurt him by killing her.
-It's a tactic befitting a villain, and in so many ways, that’s what Billy is.
-Just because he’s trying to kill another evil bastard doesn’t mean he’s not one himself."
+Attaching explosives to Madelyn, Butcher awaits Homelander's arrival, knowing that, even if he can't kill the Supe, he can hurt him by killing her.
+It's a tactic befitting a villain, and in so many ways, that's what Billy is.
+Just because he's trying to kill another evil bastard doesn't mean he's not one himself."

-Martin Carr from the Flickering Myth praised the episode's themes, portrayal of political corruption, visuals, and theending, for which he appreciated the show for the way it portrays the ideas it has about the society we live in and over how the creation of Supe terrorists leads to a debate between the main characters.
+Martin Carr from the Flickering Myth praised the episode's themes, portrayal of political corruption, visuals, and the ending, for which he appreciated the show for the way it portrays the ideas it has about the society we live in and over how the creation of Supe terrorists leads to a debate between the main characters.
 He also praised that the episode is allowed to take several risks to portray certain themes and for not censoring anything in order to disseminate some of the information.
 Greg Wheeler from The Review Geek gave the episode with 4.5 stars out of 5.
 He praised the episode's action sequences and performances, which he deemed an explosive and a satisfactory way to end the season, to which he commented: "There are so many possibilities going forward, but The Boys has been well written and engaging throughout its 8 episodes.
-I certainly can’t wait until the second season and if there’s one superhero show this year that deserves acclaim, it's this one.
+I certainly can't wait until the second season and if there's one superhero show this year that deserves acclaim, it's this one.
 The series ends as it began- with an explosive, well-written episode."